Virtual Seminars & Lectures

 - Daniela Medina – Te Protejo

-- Dr. Anjana Aggarwal – PETA IndiaTogether, they will delve into current practices, discuss ethical and legal implications, and highlight innovative alternatives that can help move us toward a future without animal experimentation and cruelty.
+- Dr. Anjana Aggarwal – PETA IndiaTogether, they delved into current practices, discussed ethical and legal implications, and highlighted innovative alternatives that can help move us toward a future without animal experimentation and cruelty.

-This engaging session will offer valuable insights for researchers, scientists, legal professionals, policymakers, animal rights and welfare advocates, students, and anyone interested in the intersection of law, science, and ethics.
-We'll examine the latest developments in legislation, scientific breakthroughs, and advocacy efforts to end the use of animals in research.Don't miss this opportunity to learn, connect, and contribute to an important conversation about creating a more compassionate and scientifically advanced world.
-We look forward to seeing you there!
+This engaging session offered valuable insights for researchers, scientists, legal professionals, policymakers, animal rights and welfare advocates, students, and anyone interested in the intersection of law, science, and ethics.
+We examined the latest developments in legislation, scientific breakthroughs, and advocacy efforts to end the use of animals in research.Don't miss this opportunity to learn about creating a more compassionate and scientifically advanced world.

 30 May 2025 (4 pm CEST) Free Online Lecture: Animal Political Rights Theory with Dr Paulina Siemieniec

-Join us for a thought-provoking lecture by Dr Paulina Siemieniec exploring the recent political turn in animal ethics and its implications for the field of animal rights law.
+This thought-provoking lecture by Dr Paulina Siemieniec explored the recent political turn in animal ethics and its implications for the field of animal rights law.

-This one-hour lecture will examine how political theory offers new tools for rethinking the place of animals in law and governance.
-Dr Siemieniec will trace the emergence of animal politics, highlighting how it diverges from traditional moral debates about animal rights—and why this distinction matters.
+This one-hour lecture examined how political theory offers new tools for rethinking the place of animals in law and governance.
+Dr Siemieniec traced the emergence of animal politics, highlighting how it diverges from traditional moral debates about animal rights—and why this distinction matters.

-The lecture will then delve into key questions shaping the field, including whether and how animals can be understood as political agents.From democratic theory to legal personhood, this lecture invites reflection on how political frameworks can reshape our understanding of animals as subjects of justice and participants in political life.
+The lecture then delved into key questions shaping the field, including whether and how animals can be understood as political agents.From democratic theory to legal personhood, this lecture invites reflection on how political frameworks can reshape our understanding of animals as subjects of justice and participants in political life.